openlayers/openlayers/doc/errors/index.md

 ### 60

-Raster layers are not supported by the browser.
+Typed arrays are not supported by the browser.

 ### 61